The Architecture of Visual Persuasion

 02 // Digital Visual Rhetoric: Algorithms and New Persuasion

 In the digital realm, I examine how Social Media and Artificial Intelligence are revolutionizing storytelling.
 Algorithms do not just “show” content; they architect our perception of reality.
-I question the traditional negative view of “propaganda” and explore its role as an inevitable structure of modern communication.
+I question the traditional view of “propaganda” and explore its role as an inevitable structure of modern communication.
 My focus lies on how these automated visuals redefine our collective memory and individual agency in an age of digital saturation.

 03 // Symbolism and Practice: From Insight to Action